Cray-HPE/docs-csm/troubleshooting/known_issues/discovery_job_not_creating_redfish_endpoints.md

-# HMS Discovery Job Not Creating RedfishEndpoints In Hardware State Manager
+# HMS Discovery Job Not Creating `RedfishEndpoint`s In Hardware State Manager

 It is a known issue with the HMS Discovery cronjob that when a BMC does not respond by its IP address, the discovery job will not create a `RedfishEndpoint` for the BMC in Hardware State Manager (HSM).
 However, it does update the BMC MAC address in HSM with its component name (xname).
 The discovery job only creates a new `RedfishEndpoints` when it encounters an unknown MAC address without a component name (xname) associated with it.

-This troubleshooting procedure is only applicable for air-cooled NodeBMCs and RouterBMCs.
+This troubleshooting procedure is only applicable for air-cooled `NodeBMC`s and `RouterBMC`s.

 ## Prerequisites

-- Only applicable to an air-cooled NodeBMC or RouterBMC.
+- Only applicable to an air-cooled `NodeBMC` or `RouterBMC`.

 ## Symptoms